ShiftNrg/wrappedShift/README.md

 BOB:  100.00 SHIFT
 ```

-1. Alice migrates her tokens to Wrapped Shift
+1. Alice migrates her tokens to Wrapped Shift (not active; coming soon)
-2. Bob migrates his tokens to Substrate-based Shift
+2. Bob migrates his tokens to Substrate-based Shift (not active)

 ```
 Alice: 500.00 wSHIFT
-Bob: 1,000.00 SHIFT (substrate chain)
+Bob: 1,000.00 SHIFT (Substrate chain)
 ```

 Breaking it down further:
 ```
-old SHIFT -> substrate SHIFT: 10x
+old SHIFT -> Substrate SHIFT: 10x
 old SHIFT -> wrapped SHIFT: 10x
-Wrapped SHIFT -> substrate SHIFT: 1x
+Wrapped SHIFT -> Substrate SHIFT: 1x
 ```

 As you can see, the first two migrations included a 10x change in balance.
-The third one did not, as the 10x increase already occured when going from (old) SHIFT -> wSHIFT.
+The third one did not, as the 10x increase already occurred when going from (old) SHIFT -> wSHIFT.
 The final result, at the time of this writing, will be the following:

 `~14MM SHIFT -> ~140MM SHIFT` - Total Estimated Supply